mlpack/mlboard/README.md

     $ ./mlboard_tests
 ```

-Also if you wish to keep the logs generated while running the test, you could compile it with the following command
+If you wish to keep the logs generated while running the test, you could compile it with the following command:

 ```
     $ cmake -DKEEP_TEST_LOGS=ON ../